 Based on the series by Ryohgo Narita, Durarara!! is an action-packed adaptation of a

 It focuses on a courier for the criminal underground, who gets drawn into a chaotic set of events that unfolds around him.

 18. Perfect Blue (1997)

-Adapted from a novel by Yoshikazu Takeuchi, Perfect Blue is one of the most important feature-length
+Adapted from a novel by Yoshikazu Takeuchi, Perfect Blue is one of the most important feature-length anime adaptations in history.

 This psychological thriller is about an Idol group musician dealing with a gruesome reality.

 Crime and murder surrounds her, and she’s being stalked.